pay-theory/pay-theory-docs/API/QUERY.md

     }
 }
 ```

+You need to use the `metadata_key` and `metadata_value` keys to query on metadata.

 This would return 10 transactions where the `gross_amount` is greater than 1000 and the payment has metadata `user_defined_payer_id` is equal to 1234.
 It would be sorted by gross_amount in ascending order.

+If you want to query on multiple metadata keys you want to wrap each key value pair in a `query_list`.